 BUNKER PRICES: G20-VLSFO Index Drops to Two-Month Low

-Global VLSFO prices have been dropping throughout this week.
+Global VLSFO prices have dropped further at the start of the week.
 Image Credit: Ship & Bunker

-Bunker prices mostly declined at ports around the world on Thursday, with global average VLSFO prices dropping to their lowest level in almost two months.
+Bunker prices mostly declined at ports around the world on Monday, with global average VLSFO prices dropping to their lowest level in more than two months.

-On Friday morning Brent crude futures were trading down by $0.10/bl from the previous session's close at $66.33/bl as of 6:01 AM in London.
-In metric tonne terms that would be equivalent to a $0.75/mt fall in bunker prices.
+On Tuesday morning Brent crude futures were trading up by $0.10/bl from the previous session's close at $66.73/bl as of 7:41 AM in London.
+In metric tonne terms that would be equivalent to a $0.75/mt rise in bunker prices.